SCP650/SCP650.github.io/_posts/2023-11-22-Principles.markdown

 TBA

 ## 0. Misc
-- It's never too late to be what you might have been.
+- If you don't work to build your dream life, someone will hire you to build theirs.
 - If you're the smartest person in the room, you're in the wrong room.
-- If you're not the smartest person in the room, ask yourself how you can learn from them and become the smartest.
-Because in the game of life, being second is just being the first loser.
+- If you're not the smartest person in the room, ask yourself how you can learn from them, ask them for advice and become the smartest.
+Being second is just being the first loser.
+- 90% of life is just showing up.
+You'll never know what opportunities you are missing out on until you're there.
+- Life waits for nobody, get up everyday and keep pushing through, no matter what.
 - We suffer more in our imagianations than in reality.
+- Don't regret your past, just learn from it, and move on.
+- Yesterday is gone, tomorrow is not promised.
+This moment, that's all we have.
+Make the most of it.
+- It's never too late to be what you might have been.
+- If you can't beat the fear, just do it scared.
+Nobody has life figured out, do your best and wing it like the rest of us.
+- Parent yourself the way your own parents never did.
+- Accept people as they are, but place them where they belong.
+You are the boss of your own life -- hire, fire and promote.
+- Never allow others to control the direction of your life.